 Step 1: Send an email to us:

 Please send an email to email@example.com.
 Please include the following things within your cover letter:

 b) Farm activities that interest you, even better share some those you have experience with

 c) Days of the week you are available to help out at our Farm.
 Volunteer days are Sundays and Mondays, and Brewing Assistants are asked to come during a weekday if they wish to aid in brewing.

 d) Some Educational/Work Background

-e) Phone number and a good time you may be reached.
-We require a phone interview before a face to face.
+e) *optional* Phone number and a good time you may be reached.

 f) *optional/helpful* Attach your resume (pdf preferred)